Curriculum Management System (Akari)

 - How to I access the system?

-On Tuesday 15 November the university launched a new Curriculum Management system (Akari).
+In November 2016, the university launched a new Curriculum Management system (Akari).
 Delivered under the Digital Futures program, this is a significant development for Curtin that provides a single source of quality curriculum information for academics and professional staff.

 Please click image above to enlarge.